-Spain’s liberal Ciudadanos have no good options when it comes to this year’s budget.
+Spain’s liberal Ciudadanos (Citizen) have no good options when it comes to this year’s budget.

 If they vote for Prime Minister Mariano Rajoy’s spending plan, it could cost them support in their home region of Catalonia, where the conservative leader is deeply unpopular.